 Years ago, I heard a story on the radio and it has stayed with me, half remembered, ever since.
 Somewhere in East London, down by the docks, there is a wall that was home to a small but well established population of scorpions.
 They had been there for a century or more, having sailed in from one of the warmer corners of the planet, exchanging hot sun and sand for Victorian England; in my mind a damp and gloomy place of gaslight and cobbles, pea-soupers wafting in through the dark streets.
 Was this an unhappy accident, or a thing of delight for the well travelled scorpion?
 Perhaps, peeking out from under the rock that she had once called home, roasting in the desert heat, she had yearned for the cool damp air of northern climes?
 Or was it now a matter of regret, the grass being greener and all – let’s face it, a dank wall on the Isle of Dogs isn’t always what it’s cracked up to be, and that shady rock wasn’t so bad.
 Regardless, a foothold had been made, a new life carved out and the scorpion diaspora extended.
 I often wonder if they are still there.

 I have always liked the incongruity of this kind of thing; small pockets of the exotic, bringing colour to the commonplace.
 I’m not talking about animals that have arrived as a consequence of altered habitats or adaption to climate change.
-These can still be thrilling – I’ll never forget the first time I saw a little egret in deepest darkest Sussex, down at the Cuckmere Haven, with that unmistakable whiff of the African Savannah.
+These can still be thrilling – I’ll never forget the time in deepest darkest Sussex, down at the Cuckmere Haven, when I first saw a little egret, with that unmistakable whiff of the African Savannah.
 And how could it be anything other than exciting when we hear of Great Whites being sighted off the coast of Cornwall, confirmed or otherwise.
 But these are examples of something else: it is the accidental that I like.
 The escaped parakeets of West London that probably arrived in a similar fashion to the scorpions (despite some terrific theories – Humphrey Bogart anyone?), or the occasional story of wild wallaby populations, presumably escapees from zoos over the years.
 One night, whilst working the bar of a rural Sussex pub, a regular came rushing in:

 “You won’t believe what I’ve just seen up on the Downs!
 One of those small kangaroos!
 Oh you know, what are they called?”